MonikaDobreva/PRJ22021/analysis/testScenarios/SalesEmployee/cancelBooking.md

 2. System displays list of bookings and filtering/search options.
 3. Sales Employee uses searching options to look for bookings containing order number "105".
-4. System informs Sales Employye that there is no booking matching with searching options.
+4. System informs Sales Employee that there is no booking matching with searching options.

 **Test Scenario 7: System with {("101", "2021-01-01", "Albert Einstein", ...), ("102", "2021-02-01", "Nikolav Tesla ", ...), ("103", "2021-03-01", "Anna Frank", ...)} must not display booking ("101", "2021-01-01", "Albert Einstein", ...) when it has been cancelled**